maxcheatle/portfolio/content/english/cv.md

 Apr-Jul 2021

-Interning at Flymble gave me my first professional exposure to a high-paced tech startup.
+Interning at Flymble gave me my first professional experience of a high-paced tech startup.
 I was exposed to all key operations at the company, helping define my career path as I discovered what I enjoyed.

 - Responsible for data-driven root cause problem solving to incrementally improve user experience.
 - Created Tableau dashboards to monitor project critical KPIs.